 The IDS research agenda encompasses many important development challenges.
-The research programmes are organised in six multidisciplinary teams:
+The research programmes are organised in five multidisciplinary teams:

 - Globalisation Team: focusing on the dynamics of the global environment in which the private sector investment and growth necessary for poverty reduction are situated

 - Governance Team: focusing on the politics of state engagement and public action in developing countries

 - Knowledge, Technology and Society (KNOTS) Team: exploring how science and technology can improve the livelihoods and well-being of poor people, and promote greater social justice

 - Participation, Power and Social Change Team: looking at how and where participation by citizens can make a difference to questions of social justice and development

 - Vulnerability and Poverty Reduction Team: improving the understanding of vulnerability, and designing effective means of addressing it, as a central component of poverty reduction

 Applicants are expected to hold a masters degree or equivalent and must either already possess appropriate research skills or attend a research skills course during the first academic year.